Milton C. Ault III Acquires 10,000 Shares of Ault Global Holdings, Inc. (NYSEAMERICAN:DPW) Stock

-Ault Global Holdings, Inc. (NYSEAMERICAN:DPW) Chairman Milton C. Ault III purchased 10,000 shares of the firm’s stock in a transaction dated Friday, July 30th.
-The shares were bought at an average cost of $2.29 per share, for a total transaction of $22,900.00.
-Following the completion of the purchase, the chairman now directly owns 2,043 shares of the company’s stock, valued at $4,678.47.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Ault Global Holdings, Inc. (NYSEAMERICAN:DPW) Chairman Milton C. Ault III bought 10,000 shares of the business’s stock in a transaction dated Wednesday, August 4th.
+The stock was acquired at an average cost of $2.39 per share, for a total transaction of $23,900.00.
+Following the completion of the acquisition, the chairman now directly owns 2,043 shares in the company, valued at $4,882.77.
+The purchase was disclosed in a legal filing with the SEC, which is available through this link.

 Milton C. Ault III also recently made the following trade(s):

-- On Friday, June 18th, Milton C. Ault III purchased 500 shares of Ault Global stock.
-The shares were bought at an average cost of $2.70 per share, for a total transaction of $1,350.00.
+- On Friday, June 18th, Milton C. Ault III bought 500 shares of Ault Global stock.
+The stock was acquired at an average cost of $2.70 per share, for a total transaction of $1,350.00.

-A number of hedge funds have recently made changes to their positions in DPW.
-BlackRock Inc. acquired a new stake in Ault Global in the fourth quarter worth $2,282,000.
-Goldman Sachs Group Inc. raised its holdings in Ault Global by 222.9% in the first quarter.
-Goldman Sachs Group Inc. now owns 153,365 shares of the technology company’s stock worth $505,000 after purchasing an additional 105,875 shares during the period.
-Geode Capital Management LLC raised its holdings in shares of Ault Global by 157.8% during the first quarter.
-Geode Capital Management LLC now owns 149,385 shares of the technology company’s stock worth $491,000 after acquiring an additional 91,437 shares during the period.
-HRT Financial LP acquired a new stake in shares of Ault Global during the first quarter worth $409,000.
-Finally, Sigma Planning Corp raised its holdings in shares of Ault Global by 20.9% during the first quarter.
-Sigma Planning Corp now owns 59,500 shares of the technology company’s stock worth $196,000 after acquiring an additional 10,300 shares during the period.
-5.47% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Goldman Sachs Group Inc. increased its stake in Ault Global by 222.9% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 153,365 shares of the technology company’s stock valued at $505,000 after buying an additional 105,875 shares during the period.
+Geode Capital Management LLC increased its stake in Ault Global by 157.8% in the 1st quarter.
+Geode Capital Management LLC now owns 149,385 shares of the technology company’s stock valued at $491,000 after buying an additional 91,437 shares during the period.
+HRT Financial LP acquired a new position in Ault Global in the 1st quarter valued at $409,000.
+Sigma Planning Corp increased its stake in Ault Global by 20.9% in the 1st quarter.
+Sigma Planning Corp now owns 59,500 shares of the technology company’s stock valued at $196,000 after buying an additional 10,300 shares during the period.
+Finally, Northern Trust Corp increased its stake in Ault Global by 83.9% in the 1st quarter.
+Northern Trust Corp now owns 41,512 shares of the technology company’s stock valued at $137,000 after buying an additional 18,936 shares during the period.
+5.47% of the stock is currently owned by institutional investors.

 Ault Global Company Profile